rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-firmware-updates.md

 !!! note

       "The CLI must be used to perform the firmware.
-Stopping I/O includes shutting down the storage controllers which in term shuts down access to the PowerVault manager."
+Stopping I/O includes shutting down the storage controllers which in turn shuts down access to the PowerVault manager."

 1. Open a command prompt and navgate to the directory containing the firmware update file to load.
 2. Type `ftp <controller-network-address>`.
 For example, `ftp 10.0.0.2`.
 3. Log in as a user with manage role permissions and FTP/SFTP interface permissions.
-4. Perform eith of the following tasks:
+4. Perform either of the following tasks:
       - Update all disks of the type that the firmware applies to: `put <firmware-file> disk`.
 For example, `put AS10.bin disk`.
       - Update specific disks: `put <firmware-file> disk:<enclosure-ID>:<slot-number>`.
 For example, `put AS10.bin disk:1:11`.
       - !!! warning "Do not perform a power cycle or controller restart during a firmware update.
 If the update is interrupted or there is a power failure, the module might become inoperative.
 If this issue occurs, contact technical support.
 The module might need to be returned to the factory for reprogramming."